rocky-linux/documentation/docs/books/nvchad/install_nvim.md

 ### Installation from EPEL

 Before moving on to the installation of NvChad, we need to make sure that we have an installation of Neovim available.
 If it is not already installed, you can install it from the EPEL repository.
-The EPEL repository provides the minimum version required by NvChad (currently 0.7.2), in case you want to use a newer version we recommend installation from precompiled package or from source
+The EPEL repository provides the minimum version required by NvChad (currently 0.7.2).
+In case you want to use a newer version, we recommend installation from precompiled package or from source

 To install the Neovim release provided by EPEL, you'll need to install the repository itself if you have not done so already.